Revival (Selena Gomez album): Commercial performance

 In the United States, Revival debuted at number one on the Billboard 200, earning 117,000 album-equivalent units in its first week, of which 86,000 were pure album sales.
-It also gave her highest first week sales as of October 2015, surpassing her previous album.
+It also gave her highest first-week sales as of October 2015, surpassing her previous album.
 In its second week on the chart, Revival fell to number seven.
 As of January 2020, the album has sold over 435,000 copies in the US.
-The album was certified Platinum by the RIAA, for combined album sales, on-demand audio, video streams and track-sale equivalent of 1,000,000 units.
+The album was certified platinum by the Recording Industry Association of America (RIAA), for combined album sales, on-demand audio, video streams and track-sales equivalent of one million units.

 The album entered the New Zealand Albums Chart at number two, giving Gomez her second solo top ten album and highest-charting release.
 In Australia, the album debuted at number three, becoming her highest album on the chart and second to debut inside the top-ten.
 In Greece, the album debuted at number one, while in Brazil it reached number three, receiving a platinum certification in the latter for selling over 40,000 copies.
 The album also reached the top-ten in other 17 countries, including Canada, France, Ireland, Netherlands, and Sweden.